nefarius/WinDbgSymbolsCachingProxy/README.md

 ## TODOs and ideas

+A non-exhaustive list of notes about features that I may implement some day:

 - [ ] Add support to provide a custom directory where the server can pick up custom/private symbols from and cache them with the same methods.
   - [X] Add support for PDB files
   - [X] Add support for binaries (`.sys`, `.dll`, `.exe`)